 What is Kialodenzidaisis?

 Kialodenzidaisis is a syndrome-like illness that affects multiple body systems.
-It is not formally diagnosed using standardised medical tests, but it is increasingly reported in alternative and integrative medicine communities.
+It is not formally diagnosed using standardized medical tests, but it is increasingly reported in alternative and integrative medicine communities.

 Common symptoms include: